This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Open heart surgery may be needed to remove part of the thickened muscle that separates the left and right ventricles.
 You may also need to have a heart valve repaired or replaced so your heart can pump enough blood to your body.
 Heart valves allow blood flow between the chambers of your heart.

-- Your caregiver will tell you when it is okay to get out of bed.
-Call your caregiver before you get up for the first time.
+- Your healthcare provider will tell you when it is okay to get out of bed.
+Call your healthcare provider before you get up for the first time.
 If you ever feel weak or dizzy, sit or lie down right away.

 You may need to wear inflatable boots after surgery.